prettyBah/weather-sdk/README.md

 **Cache Features:**
 - **TTL (Time To Live)**: How long cached entries remain valid
 - **Limit**: Maximum number of entries in cache (LRU eviction when limit reached)
-- **Background Refresh**: Automatically refreshes expired entries in the background
+- **Background Refresh Update**: Automatically update expired entries in the background

 ## Examples